wallymathieu/LogAdapter/README.md

 ## Goal

-Avoid taking on a dependency on a logging library for a library
+Avoid taking on a dependency on a logging library for a library.
+The intent is that in your application code you can take a dependency on a specific version of a logging framework, and create a LogAdapter implementation for that specific version.
+A library should not determine what kind of logging you choose for your application.

 ## Installation